nicolae-co/nicolae-co/README.md

 - 👋 Hi, I’m @nicolae-co
-- 👀 I’m interested in ...
+- 👀 I’m interested in Frontend Development
 - 🌱 I’m currently learning HTML, CSS, and JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me ...
+- 📫 How to reach me linkedin.com/in/nicolae-cojocaru-532119233

 <!---
 nicolae-co/nicolae-co is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.